Address Confidentiality Program

 ACP also includes criminal justice employees and state elections officials who have been threatened or harassed because of their work.
 More than 5,000 residents are enrolled in ACP.

 When someone enrolls in ACP, they are assigned a P.O.
 Box address that they can use as their legal home, work, or school address.
-State, county, and city government agencies are legally required to accept the secure address.
+State, county, and city government agencies are legally required to accept secure addresses.

 What services are offered?